 Exploring Place-Based Learning

-Áine Bird, Burrenbeo’s Communications Officer and Place-Based Educator recently undertook a Masters in Education with a view to developing and building upon previous experience and skills in Burrenbeo’s specialist area of place-based learning.
+We have been engaged in a number of research projects on Place-based Learning, including a PhD study and Masters in Education.
+These projects look to develop and build upon previous experience and skills in Burrenbeo’s specialist area of place-based learning.
 See here for more details.

 Burrenbeo are passionate about enhancing community wellbeing within the region, exploring new avenues to engage and activate communities.
 We are dedicated to supporting and nurturing the growth of our volunteers; while also informing research by way of facilitating a PhD.
 See here for more details